Server-Level Sustainability: Green Up Your Hosting

 4. Use Varnish

-A portion of the electricity consumed when you request a web page comes from the spinning of the disks inside the hard drive where your site’s files are stored.
-You can reduce your energy consumption by your web host if you can eliminate the spinning of those disks.
+A portion of the electricity consumed when you request a web page comes from computer processing where your site’s files are stored.
+You can reduce your energy consumption by your web host if you can eliminate that processing.
 Enter Varnish.
-Varnish stores a copy of your web site and serves it to visitors from memory, bypassing the need to spin the hard drive for every request.
+Varnish stores a copy of your web site and serves it to visitors from memory, bypassing the need to process every request.

 How sustainable is your website?
 Have Ecograder give you the answer.